statiqdev/Website/input/guide/running/index.md

 # dotnet publish

-Alternativly you can publish your application using [`dotnet publish`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish).
+Alternatively you can publish your application using [`dotnet publish`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish).
 This will create an executable for your generator that you can run without compilation.
 For more information see [Publish .NET Core apps with the .NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/deploying/deploy-with-cli).